 How to get to the Bukchon Hanok Village | What to see and do

-If you’d like to see what a 600 years-old traditional village would look like in the middle of a high-tech, global metropolis, you must visit Bukchon Hanok.
+If you’d like to see what a 600-year-old traditional village would look like in the middle of a high-tech, global metropolis, there is one place you must visit.
+But how to get to Bukchon Hanok Village?

 According to polls, it is one of the favorite areas of foreign tourists.
 However, it became wildly popular with the locals after it was featured in the South Korean reality show ‘1 Night 2 Days’ and the TV series ‘Personal Taste.’